iodepo/odis-arch/book/thematics/vessels/README.md

 is a very broad vocabulary and as such specific concepts like research vessel is not well aligned.

-One approach we can use, however, is to leverage schema.org a a discovery layer and link more directly to detailed institutional metadata records.
+One approach we can use, however, is to leverage schema.org a discovery layer and link more directly to detailed institutional metadata records.